Plutonomicon/plutarch-core/DESIGN.md

 How do we recover the simple functionality of folding over a contractible language?
 Contractibility itself represents a node, hence the interpreter will in that case recurse without delegating the recursion elsewhere.

-Altogether, this should give us all the power we need.